Your browser does not support JavaScript!

 Infant asthma

-Your baby in his room breathes not only the outdoor air, which is more or less polluted depending on where you live, but also a rich palette of already famous polluting particles: VOCs (Volatile Organic Compounds).
-These VOCs emanate from walls, floors, materials, cleaning products, furniture, cigarette smoke...
+Your baby in his room breathes not only the outdoor air, which is more or less polluted depending on where you live, but also a diverse array of well-known pollutants.
+Alongside the more easily identifiable culprits like exhaust fumes, tobacco, mold, and allergens - such as house dust mites and animal hair, you should also consider Volatile Organic Compounds (VOCs).
+These VOCs, including one of the most toxic, formaldehyde, originate from wall and floor coverings, materials, paints, cleaning products, furniture, and cigarette smoke.

 Recognizing infant asthma

-According to the Paediatric Society of Pneumology and Allergy, the first symptoms of asthma in infants include :
+According to the Asthma and Allergy Foundation of America (AAFA), the signs and symptoms of infant asthma include

-What can I do to make my Home Sweet Home healthier?
+How can I make My Home Sweet Home healthier?

-• Regularly ventilate your home, preferably early in the morning or in the late evening.
-Do it even more if you are doing renovation or if you have brand new chipboard furniture
+• Regularly ventilate your home, preferably in the early morning and in the late evening.
+Do it even more if you are doing renovations work or installing brand new chipboard furniture.

-• Take the time to reac cleaning products ingredients and make sure to pick up the simplest ones (white vinegar alcohol, THE universal cleaner
+• Take the time to read the ingredients on cleaning products and choose the simplest ones (white vinegar is the ultimate all-purpose cleaner).

 • Regularly clean filters and air vents

-• Set up an air purifier in the room where your baby spends most of its time
+• Install an air purifier where your baby spends the most time

 To find out more and to take more precautions, you can read this : Healthy Housing Reference Manual

-TEQOYA air purifiers can help relieve infant asthma
+TEQOYA air purifiers can help alleviate infant asthma

 TEQOYA is THE natural, easy-to-live-with and environmental-friendly air purification solution